p8nut/snake_arduboy/README.md

 But there are still not moving ...
 Which is sad ...
 Let's try to make them move.

-Draw a shape and make it bounce on the border of the screen. you can use the varaibles **HEIGHT** and **WIDTH** to get the size of the screen.
+Draw a shape and make it bounce on the border of the screen. you can use the global variables **HEIGHT** and **WIDTH** to get the size of the screen.

 Do not forget that you can use **globals variables** to save the positions of your objects entities.